GetAurox/Aurox-Wallet/README.md

 * RPC Providers, such as [Alchemy](https://alchemy.com) and [Infura](https://www.infura.io/), are utilized when interacting with the blockchain.
 For example, estimating gas or submitting transactions.

 The only API key that is not available publicly is the `GRAPHQL_LEECHER_X_API_KEY`.
 This API key is for the Aurox Backend API.
 Our backend serves as a layer above the blockchain to provide data and analytics to the wallet.
-This includes portfolio charts, token USD prices, auto token importing and a variety of other functions that improves the user experience of the Aurox Wallet.
+This includes portfolio charts, token USD prices, auto token importing and a variety of other functions that improve the user experience of the Aurox Wallet.

 Our company will provide our backend API key on a per-request basis.
 If you would like a personal API key, please contact support@getaurox.com.